C+

 12 :: for types, . for instances Type::assoc(), value.method() E0303 / E0327

-13 Module-private by default pub is the export marker E0403
+13 Module-private via _, public by default leading _ is private; export marks the C-ABI surface E0403

 Syntax canon (shapes that compile)